bruno-garcia/unoptimized-assembly-detector/README.md

 Wait until a fix is shipped, you can ignore the warning for said package, roll back to an older version or chose another dependency.

+I wrote [a blog post](https://garcia.in/posts/2021/pitfalls-of-unoptimized-nuget-packages/) that goes into more details on the topic.

 ## Acknowledgements

 * [Sentry](https://sentry.io/for/dot-net/) for the [craft](https://github.com/getsentry/craft) release tool used in this project.